Allaye/pitzza/README.md

         "email": "jondoe@goe.com",
         "password": "12345678",
     }
+    ### response:
+    {
+        userobject
+        token:"erszretgdgyjcfhfghh"
+    }
 ```

-9. create a new order using the below command:
+9. create a new order using the below command need to pass token to this endpoint:
 ```### endpoint: /create/order
     ### method: POST
     ### request body: